County of Flanders: 7th century

 Pagi i.e. "shires" of Flanders, reunion of the former marquisate of Flanders, showing all the lands subsequently reclaimed from the sea.

-At the end of the 6th and the 7th century a new inflow emerged from the western Pas-de-Calais.
+At the end of the 6th and 7th centuries, a new inflow emerged from the western Pas-de-Calais.
 This area had been germanised in the 5th century and descendants of the Saxons and Franks had settled in future Flanders and the Duchy of Brabant.
 New groups of germanic settlers also came in from the Netherlands and Germany.
 Their new settlements often received the name of their germanic leader, with -inga haim added. -Inga haim meant 'the settlement of the tribe of X'.
 For example: Petegem comes from Petta-inga-haim, which meant 'the settlement of the tribe of Petta'.

 The colonisation and germanisation of Flanders took place primarily in the 6th and 7th centuries.
-In the 7th century the population-level had risen sufficiently to start rebuilding the religious, military and administrative infrastructure.
+In the 7th century, the population-level had risen sufficiently to start rebuilding the religious, military and administrative infrastructure.
 In the area of linguistics, the situation stabilised so that a large, bilingual region with a linear language border could emerge in the 8th century.
 In Pas-de-Calais, which had been densely populated a long time, a language barrier had emerged in the 6th–7th century, but in the 9th century a romanisation-movement started that has continued until the present day.